 These include the methods of rewarding good performance and how poor performance is managed, corrected, and handled (whether it is ineffectively or effectively handled).
 This helps give managers absolute control.

 Some refer to this as the real power within a company.
 It is essentially the power or the center.
 It can take several different forms.

 It could be from one person, an entire group, a handful of executives, or a certain department that influences the complete company.

 When thinking about it, the key here is knowing which people have the greatest say, how an organization runs, and how their opinions dictate strategic direction.

-The Cultural Web Analysis is a model where convictions, assumptions, and organizational are clarified by means of using the six elements spoken about above.
-The organizational culture and the paradigm exist within the web.
+The cultural web analysis is a model where convictions and core assumptions are clarified by means of using the six cultural elements spoken about above.
+And the organizational culture exists within the web.